seanmorris/php-wasm-site/pages/getting-started/php-in-static-html.md

 title: PHP in Static HTML
 weight: -700
 ---
-# php-wasm in Static HTML
+# Php-Wasm in Static HTML

 PHP can be included in static HTML pages that are served with no dynamic processing on the backend whatsoever.
 Just use the `php-tags.js` script from a CDN in your page: